 That way, your membership org doesn’t overwhelm prospective members with irrelevant ads.
 Instead, you can focus on those who’ve yet to sign up who could convert soon.

 For instance, you could focus on known members who have visited your site in a given time frame (say, the last 24 hours or week) and spent considerable time viewing specific products.

 In a time when many membership organizations are struggling, it’s worth your energy and resources to leverage your first-party data with a pure-play CDP like BlueConic and experiment with new (and potentially lucrative) avenues for revenue growth.

-Advancing your membership growth strategy with a CDP
+Advancing your membership growth strategy with a customer data platform

 Even with a wealth of martech at their disposal, there are still some membership organizations who’ve yet to implement a proper marketing database to power their membership growth strategies.

 “[T]he use of data and data analysis has shown almost no forward movement over the last number of years,” among membership organizations, a 2018 Marketing General report found.

 As one of the report’s authors noted, though, organizations that have adopted a data-driven approach with modern martech, are miles ahead with their membership marketing compared to other groups.